The History of Budokan Karate

 When the second World War ended, Chew Choo Soot traveled to Japan and Okinawa to continue and further his martial arts training.
 He eventually also came to Taiwan, where he learned about kung fu and weapons.

 In 1966, at the request of those close to him, Chew Choo Soot started a dojo in Petaling Jaya.
-Though he started with a small amount of people, the class grew very quickly, eventually causing him to seek out assistant instructors.
+Though he started with a few people, the class grew very quickly, eventually causing him to seek out assistant instructors.
 But that’s not where the growth stopped.
 Rather, schools under his tutelage and style spread to the northern and southern peninsulas of Malaysia, and eventually, to other countries.

-Chew suffered from a paralytic attack on February 4, 1995.
+Chew suffered a paralytic attack on February 4, 1995.
 He died on July 18, 1997.
 Today Budokan is recognized by the World Union of Karate Do Organizations and the World Karate Federation.

 Characteristics of Budokan Karate